entropyx-org/entropyx-node/README.md

-<h1>EntropyX On Rust</h1>
+<h1>EntropyX</h1>

-Welcome to the Rust-based implementation of the EntropyX full-node and its ancillary libraries.
-The contained node release serves as a drop-in replacement to the established <a href="https://github.com/entropyxnet/entropyx">Golang node</a> and to date is the recommended node software for the EntropyX network, introducing developers to the possibilities of Rust in the EntropyX network's context.
+Welcome to the EntropyX full-node and its ancillary libraries.
+This Rust implementation is the official node software for the EntropyX network, offering developers a high-performance blockchain platform with exceptional scalability and speed.

-We invite developers and blockchain enthusiasts to collaborate, test, and optimize our Rust implementation.
+We invite developers and blockchain enthusiasts to collaborate, test, and optimize our implementation.
 Each line of code here is an opportunity to contribute to the open-source blockchain movement, shaping a platform designed for scalability and speed without compromising on security and decentralization.
 Your feedback, contributions, and issue reports will be integral to evolving this codebase and continuing its maturity as a reliable node in the EntropyX network.

-The default branch of this repository is `master` and new contributions are constantly merged into it.
-For a stable branch corresponding to the latest stable release please pull and compile the `stable` branch.
+The default branch of this repository is master and new contributions are constantly merged into it.
+For a stable branch corresponding to the latest stable release please pull and compile the stable branch.

+> Note: EntropyX is a fork of the Kaspa network's Rust implementation.(https://github.com/kaspanet/rusty-kaspa)

 ## Installation
   <details>